What Happens if You Get In an Accident With a Delivery Driver?

 - 5. Crosley Law: Fighting for Crash Victims in San Antonio and Throughout Texas

 If your neighborhood is like ours, you probably see a daily stream of delivery trucks and drivers pass by.
 Due to COVID-19, more and more people are ordering items and food online; the number of delivery drivers on San Antonio’s roads has skyrocketed to meet our demand.

 More delivery drivers and tight deadlines are a dangerous combination.
 It’s not hard to find news stories about the hazardous working conditions that many drivers find themselves in, and it’s no surprise that these conditions can lead to mistakes and poor decisions that cause car wrecks.
 However, when a delivery driver injures you or a loved one, you don’t want excuses — you want fair compensation and peace of mind.

 Sheltering in Place Puts Pressure on Delivery Drivers, Making Errors More Common

 Today, a broad network of delivery drivers helps us get the goods we need, from groceries and paper towels to lunch from our favorite taqueria.
 Amazon alone partners with roughly 800 delivery contractors that manage 75,000 or more delivery drivers.
 These delivery partners handle at least 23% of the company’s orders and often face grueling deadlines and unreasonable expectations, which they pass on to their drivers.

-Who Is Responsible for a Pizza Delivery Driver’s Car Accident?Read More
+Who Is Responsible for a Food Delivery Driver Accident?Read More

 While drivers are expected to deliver between 120 and 50 packages during off-peak times, these numbers skyrocket to over 300 daily deliveries during peak periods, which includes during COVID-19 shutdowns.
 At the same time, orders for oversized items, ranging from furniture and big-screen televisions has increased, making delivery jobs even more difficult.